COVID-19 Booking Assurance and Travel Advice »

 Travel up the Tasman Valley towards the Tasman Glacier, the longest glacier in New Zealand.
 Take a short walk through glacial moraine and board a custom-built boat for a unique spin around the terminal lake.
 Like most glaciers in the world the Tasman Glacier is retreating and the terminal lake increases in size every year.
 This dynamic environment is dotted with icebergs of all shapes and sizes from the collapsing terminal face of the glacier.

-Our drive to Wanaka follows the Mackenzie Country south before climbing over the tussock lands of the Lindis Pass into the southern lakes district of Central Otago.
-We can sample the wine and learn something of the sustainable natural winemaking practised at an award winning vineyard in this burgeoning wine region, or simply enjoy a walk among the vines.
-Wanaka is a lovely lake-side holiday town.
-Accommodation: Edgewater Resort, Wanaka.
+Our drive to Wānaka follows the Mackenzie Country south before climbing over the tussock lands of the Lindis Pass into the southern lakes district of Central Otago.
+We can sample the wine and learn something of the backstory of winemaking practised at an award-winning vineyard in this burgeoning wine region, or simply relax in this delightful setting.
+Wānaka is a lovely lake-side holiday town.
 Includes breakfast, lunch and dinner.

 Accommodation